munafBCloud/notes/IAMnotes.md

 Allows an application or Lambda function to send emails through Amazon Simple Email Service (SES).

-> **Note:** SES policies commonly use `"Resource": "*"` because email sending isn't always tied to a specific resource ARN.
-Whenever possible, further restrict access using IAM conditions.
+> **Note:** SES policies commonly use `"Resource": "*"` because email sending isn't always tied to a specific resource ARN. if possible restrict more access using IAM conditions.